yecril71pl/cpp-docs.pl-pl/docs/standard-library/messages-class.md

 ### <a name="parameters"></a>Parametry

+*CharType*<br/>
-*CharType* typ używany w programie do kodowania znaków w ustawieniach regionalnych.
+Typ używany w programie do kodowania znaków w ustawieniach regionalnych.

 ## <a name="remarks"></a>Uwagi